Patrons and Governing Body

 The Hon.
 Lady Roberts DCVO - British Academy Representative

 Jane Roberts worked in the Royal Collection from 1975 until 2013, when she retired from the post of Librarian at Windsor Castle.
 As Librarian she was a member of the Royal Collection’s Senior Management Board and a Director of Royal Collection Enterprises.
 In addition to writing and editing catalogues, she has also published (and lectured) widely on the Royal Collection.
 On her retirement she was appointed Dame Commander of the Royal Victorian Order.
-She is a Fellow of the Society of Antiquaries and is also involved (unpaid) in other institutions and charities, including sitting on the Board of the Royal Drawing School.
+She is a Fellow of the Society of Antiquaries and is also involved (unpaid) in other institutions and charities, including sitting on the Board of the Royal Drawing School and the Ashmolean Museum, Oxford.

 Mr Paul Sellers - Director British Council Italy